-Western Digital Imaging WD90C10 is a 1.25 micron CMOS VLSI device that allows the design of a VGA graphics subsystem to interface with the PC/XT/AT bus, as well as the IBM Micro Channel Bus, while maintaining backwards compatibility with previous video standards such as MDA.
-EGA, CGA, Hercules and AT&T 6300.
+The Western Digital Imaging WD90C11 is a 1.25 micron CMOS VLSI device that allows the design of a VGA graphics subsystem to interface with the PC/XT/AT bus, as well as the IBM Micro Channel bus, while maintaining backwards compatibility with previous video standards such as MDA, EGA, CGA, Hercules and AT&T 6300.
 The enhancements include Western Digital registers for EGA register level compatibility for PS/2 and TTL monitors, 1024 by 768 color graphics support, and integrated Micro Channel and AT interface.
-A major advantage of the WD90C10 is that designs implementing this graphics controller will be able to run applications requiring VGA hardware and BIOS compatibility, and also EGA register level compatibility on analog, TTL, or multifrequency monitors, in interlace or non-interlace mode.
-The WD90C10 supports two 256 Kbyte by 4 DRAMs for operation.
+A major advantage of the WD90C11 is that designs implementing this graphics controller will be able to run applications requiring VGA hardware and BIOS compatibility, and also EGA register level compatibility on analog, TTL, or multifrequency monitors, in interlace or non-interlace mode.
+The WD90C11 supports either two or four 256 Kbyte by 4 DRAMs for operation.

-This data book supplies sales order information, a functional overview, signal pin details, a block diagram, internal register descriptions, AC/DC characteristics, timing diagrams, VLSI package mechanical information, and a list of associated references.
+This data book supplies order information, a functional overview, signal pin details, a block diagram, internal register descriptions, AC/DC characteristics, timing diagrams, VLSI package information, and associated references.